FeaturedParks

 The world’s most intense roller coaster is almost ready – and it’s set to change the theme park game forever.

 This year is a big one for theme parks.
-Not only is Universal Orlando Resort set to open its newest park, Epic Universe, but another major theme park project is also slated to finally debut at some point in 2025: Six Flags Qiddiya.
+Not only has Universal Orlando Resort opened its newest park, Epic Universe, but another major theme park project is also slated to finally debut on December 31: Six Flags Qiddiya.

 Six Flags Qiddiya

-Located 40 minutes outside of Riyadh in Saudi Arabia, Six Flags Qiddiya is part of a much bigger SAR 3.75 billion (US$1bn) leisure destination project known as Qiddiya City.
+Located 40 minutes outside of Riyadh in Saudi Arabia, Six Flags Qiddiya is part of a much bigger leisure destination project known as Qiddiya City.

 While it will eventually be joined by other entertainment outlets, Six Flags Qiddiya will be the first to debut.
-It also holds the title of the first Six Flags park built from scratch since the 1970s, plus its first outside North America.
+It also holds the title of the first Six Flags park outside North America.

-As with all Six Flags parks, Qiddiya will feature an impressive selection of high-speed thrill rides.
+As with the majority Six Flags parks, Qiddiya will feature an impressive selection of high-speed thrill rides.
 The standout attraction is undoubtedly Falcons Flight, which will claim the title of the tallest, fastest, and longest roller coaster in the world upon its debut.

 For years, the concept of this attraction seemed like a pipe dream.
 However, as updates creep in about the ride’s completion, the reality of thrill-seekers soon being able to experience Falcons Flight feels increasingly tangible – and it’s shaping up to be a true game-changer.